vamonke/javajam/product/README.md

 *A_I refers to Auto Increment.
 It ensures that no ID is repeated*

+*dbl is used instead of double because double is a reserved word*

 Populate the table with the 3 products.

 | ID | name             | description              | endless | single | double |